RouterBox/ChristmasCountdown/README.md

 The app calculates time remaining until 8:00 AM on December 25th and updates every second with a beautiful animated display.

 ### Progressive Scene Building
-- Each day, 1-3 new Christmas elements are added to the scene
+- Every 6 hours, 1 new Christmas element is automatically added
+- Works continuously without requiring page refresh
 - Elements are positioned randomly and animated with spring physics
 - Progress is saved to localStorage
 - Elements twinkle and gently sway for a magical effect
+- Perfect for displays left running 24/7

 ### Leonardo.ai Integration
 - Generates high-quality Christmas-themed images on demand